awsdocs/aws-control-tower-guide/doc_source/decommission-landing-zone.md

 ## <a name="manual-cleanup-required"></a>

 **Manual cleanup tasks required after decommissioning**
-+ You must specify different email addresses for the logging and audit accounts if you create a new landing zone after decommissioning one\.
++ You must specify different email addresses for the Log archive and Audit accounts if you create a new landing zone after decommissioning one, or follow the procedure for bringing your own existing Log archive or Audit accounts\.
 + The CloudWatch Logs log group, `aws-controltower/CloudTrailLogs`, must be deleted manually before you set up another landing zone\.
 + The two Amazon S3 buckets with reserved names for logs must be removed, or renamed, manually\.
 + You must delete, or rename, the existing **Security** and **Sandbox** organizational units manually\.